Exploring the abyss in Kleene's computability theory: Main results

 Finally, Cousin's lemma is also interesting in this context, as follows. \begin{thm} The following is not computable in any $\SS_{k}^{2}$:

 The following is computable in $\exists^{2}$:

-\end{thm} \begin{proof} Fix $A\subset [0,1]$ and $Y:[0,1]\di \N$ bijective on $A$.
-The functional \eqref{penny38} is not necessarily usco, but the following modification is: \be {\Psi_{0}}(x):= . \ee The proof of Corollary \ref{kop} now goes through and the first part follows.
-For the second part, one can show that for lsco $\Psi:[0,1]\di \R^{+}$, $\cup_{q\in [0,1]\cap \Q}B(q, \Psi(q))$ covers $[0,1]$.
-Thus, $\mu^{2}$ can find a finite sub-covering as required. \end{proof} We could obtain similar results for the Vitali covering theorem as studied in \cite{dagsamVI}.
+\end{thm} \begin{proof} For the second part, one can show that for lsco $\Psi:[0,1]\di \R^{+}$, the countable union $\cup_{q\in [0,1]\cap \Q}B(q, \Psi(q))$ covers $[0,1]$.
+Thus, $\mu^{2}$ can find a finite sub-covering as required.
+The first part is proved in (exactly) the same way as in proof in Theorem~\ref{kop}, as the functional $\Psi_{\textbf{P}}$ in the latter proof is also usco, which is proved in (exactly) the same way as in Footnote \ref{flagelle}. \end{proof} We could obtain similar results for the Vitali covering theorem as studied in \cite{dagsamVI}.